JOURNAL OF GENTRY GENEALOGY

 Hugh Gentry's Children

-Born - Said to be about 1775, Botetourt County, Virginia (but two separate census listings give his birth as 1780-1790).
+– born said to be about 1775, Botetourt County, Virginia (two separate census listings give his birth as 1780-1790, but this conflicts with the date of death of his assumed father).

-Died - 29 May 1847, Coffee County, Tennessee
+– died 29 May 1847, Coffee County, Tennessee

-Married (1) about 1795, Bell Brandon.
+– married (1) about 1795, Bell Brandon.

-Married (2) 24 Aug 1826, Franklin County, Tennessee to Mary ("Polly") Roach (maiden name Mash, widow of John Roach) (born 19 Mar 1792, died 11 Jun 1864).
+– married (2) 24 Aug 1826, Franklin County, Tennessee to Mary ("Polly") Roach (maiden name Mash, widow of John Roach) (born 19 Mar 1792, died 11 Jun 1864).

 Children of Joseph and Bell: